Easy Siboyo Tempera Recipe from Aruba

 The Madame Jeanette pepper hails from Suriname and is the key ingredient in many West Indian salsas.
 Given how close Aruba is to South America it makes perfect sense that this pepper is popular in Aruba.
 Despite her dainty-sounding name, Madame Jeanette is a fiery hot pepper.
 On the Scoville Pepper Index it clocks in between 200,000 to 300,000 heat units which puts in on par with habanero.
 But rather than being simply scorching hot, Madame Jeanette has a sweetness that makes it especially delicious.
 Make sure you wear gloves when working with her.

-This particular recipe comes from Chef Annelotte Ellis, a talented Aruban chef who has built a stellar reputation on her innovative use of local ingredients, passion for Aruban culinary traditions and culinary skills.
+This particular siboyo tempera recipe comes from Chef Annelotte Ellis, a talented Aruban chef who has built a stellar reputation on her innovative use of local ingredients, passion for Aruban culinary traditions and culinary skills.
 If you have an opportunity to sample one of her dishes, you’re in for the experience of a lifetime.
-You can often find her creating something delicious at The Old Man and the Sea or Casa Alistaire, the resort’s luxury waterfront villa.
+You can often find her creating something delicious at Aruba Ocean Villas or her new restaurant Delicious.